 I mean… What’s not to love?
 This is basically a description of the world’s most perfect food, if you ask me.
 Ever since I made it for the wedding, I’ve been wanting to recreate it for the blog.
 Except, the NYT recipe doesn’t really need any improving upon, it’s pretty perfect.

-This pork is made in the style of Griot, only in half the time by making it in an Instantpot, and with a simpler marinade / cooking liquid.
+This instantpot crispy mojo pork with spicy slaw is made in the style of Griot, only in half the time by making it in an Instantpot, and with a simpler marinade / cooking liquid.
 The extra step of crisping up the outside adds incredible flavor and texture, but the pork will be delicious straight out of the Instantpot, and you are more than welcome to call it a day at that point.

 - In the insert of your Instantpot, combine the orange juice, lime juice, garlic, salt, and cumin.